himanimalhotra17/subscription-analytics-tableau-project/README.md

 # 📊Subscription Product Analytics Project
 ## Retention, Churn, LTV & RFM Analysis using Tableau

 ## 📌 Project Overview

-🚀Subscription businesses rely heavily on retaining high-value customers, but identifying churn risks and understanding lifetime value is often challenging.
+🚀Subscription-based digital product businesses rely heavily on retaining high-value customers.Business was experiencing fluctuating retention rates and unclear revenue concentration also identifying churn risks and understanding lifetime value is often challenging.
+But the core product question for every business remains:👉 *Why do users churn, and how can we retain high-value customers?*

-I built this project to simulate a real SaaS product analytics scenario and uncover user retention, churn behavior, and lifetime value (LTV) insights across the customer lifecycle to answer a core product question for a subscription-based digital product:
+So, I built this project to simulate a real SaaS product analytics scenario using a single executive dashboard to uncover user retention, clear churn behavior, and (LTV) distribution visibility insights across the customer lifecycle.
-👉 *Why do users churn, and how can we retain high-value customers?*

 Instead of just reporting metrics, I approached this from a product decision-making lens — focusing on lifecycle behavior, engagement signals, and revenue impact to identify conversion bottlenecks, optimize retention, and improve customer lifetime value (LTV).
-1️⃣ Business Context

-A subscription-based digital product was experiencing:

-Fluctuating retention rates

-Rising churn

-Unclear revenue concentration

-No unified visibility into customer lifetime value

-Leadership needed:

-A single executive dashboard

-Clear churn diagnostics

-LTV distribution visibility

-Cohort-based retention analysis

-Actionable recommendations
-The objective was to build an executive-ready Tableau dashboard that helps leadership with end-to-end lifecycle analytics from acquisition to churn replicating the analysis workflow used in real-world SaaS projects like :

-Diagnosing retention drop-offs

-Identifying churn patterns

-Understanding revenue concentration

-Optimizing customer lifetime value

 ---